 3. Healthy Sleep

 Sleep gives our body and brain time to heal, positively affecting mental health.

 Yoga, meditation, massage, or simply deep breathing for a few minutes daily can help with anxiety symptoms.

 5. Talk to Someone

 Asking for help is not a sign of weakness.
 It takes immense strength to admit you have a problem and seek solutions for it.

 It is important though to find the right kind of help.

 If you feel troubled in a way that seems beyond your control and nothing makes you happy despite best efforts, you might want to consider seeking professional mental health help.

-www.psychonline.com is a psychiatrist led, patient friendly online platform that connects health professionals and patient directly in a secure online video session, removing the need to travel and meet face-to-face.
-All of the psychiatrists are board certified with extensive experience in the field.
+www.psychonline.com is a psychiatrist led, a patient-friendly online platform that connects health professionals and patient directly in a secure online video session, removing the need to travel and meet face-to-face.
+All of the psychiatrists are board-certified with extensive experience in the field.

 ‘Asking for help isn’t weak; it’s a great example of how to take care of yourself.’